 The red tail shark is a beautiful and sleek fish with a semi-aggressive nature, making it a great choice for a cichlid tank.
 These fish are mostly gentle but establish strong territorial boundaries.
 Shell Dwelling Cichlids have similar temperaments but different territorial preferences, so both species can set up their own boundaries and avoid fighting.
 For harmony, provide vegetation and rocks for your shark to keep it comfortable.

 4. African Red-Eyed Tetra (A. spilopterus)

-The African red-eyed tetra is a popular tankmate for many species, including the shell dweller cichlid.
+The African red-eyed tetra is a popular tankmate for many species, including the Shell Dweller Cichlid.
 Tetras can grow larger but are generally peaceful in spacious tanks.
-If you provide enough room to swim and spaces to hide and establish territory, the African red-eyed tetra will avoid confrontation with other fish.
-This fish isn’t picky about meals, so you can provide a variety of food options throughout the tank to discourage food guarding behaviors.
+If you provide enough room to swim and spaces to hide and establish territory, the African Red-eyed Tetra will avoid confrontation with other fish.
+This fish isn’t picky about meals, so you can provide various food options throughout the tank to discourage food-guarding behaviors.

 What Makes a Good Tank Mate for Shell Dweller Cichlids?

 The most suitable tank mates for Cichlids are bottom feeders, hiding fish, or other semi-aggressive fish.
 Caves, driftwood, and other hiding spots allow the tank mates to hide and establish territory lines to avoid conflict.
 High-water fish are a great choice as well since Cichlids tend to stay near the bottom.
 If possible, choose fish from the same geographic region and habitat or close to it.

 Where Do Shell Dweller Cichlids Prefer to Live in the Aquarium?

 Shell Dweller Cichlids are one of the smallest cichlids in the world and manage to survive in open-water environments by hiding in shells.
 In the wild, these fish will create expansive “shell cities” to inhabit.